Lesley Arends (firstname.lastname@example.org)

 Pins and Needles is the Nottingham University Anaesthetic Society that was established in August 2009.
 With anaesthesia being the largest employing specialty within the UK it was thought that it should have its own student representation.
 The society has been created to inject enthusiasm about the specialty of anaesthesia amongst medical students whilst giving an insight into a what a career would hold in store.
 It is also the aim of Pins and Needles to aid development of key skills and tackle difficult topics that are relevant not only to anaesthesia but essential to get through medical school; helping out from 1st year all the way through until finals.
 For those of you who have already been introduced into the wonders of anaesthesia there will be opportunities to listen to or take part in different areas of interest within the specialty at your request.

 SCRUBS is the surgical society for the University of Nottingham.
 It is a very well established society, running many events continually throughout the year.
-It’s events focus on three main components: Anatomy, Skills and Careers.
+It’s events focus on four main components: Academic, Skills, Careers and Research.
+Over the year we run a full calendar of events aimed at medical students through all levels of training; the full list is available on our websites:

 Lucy Myint (email@example.com)